Centre for Integrated Rural Development

 The centre would act as a catalyst to improve the quality of human life in rural India through its pilot demonstrations and extension programmes.
 The approach is based on the principle of social inclusion in access to technologies to bridge the gap between the rich and poor.

-- Dissemination of improved technical know-how through participatory research to enable the targeted group to acquire better skill for their work.
+- Dissemination of improved technical know-how through participatory research to enable the targeted group to acquire the better skill for their work.

-- Encouragement of farmers in dry belts to cultivate plants which give oil seeds for bio-diesel production.
+- Encouragement of farmers in dry belts to cultivate plants which give oilseeds for biodiesel production.

 - Promotion of environmental quality and management in relation to public health in rural areas.

-- Development of technology for production of bio-fertilizers, biopesticides and organic farming.
+- Development of technology for production of bio-fertilizers, bio-pesticides and organic farming.

 The centre has set up bio-diesel plants and started producing bio-diesel on experimental basis.
 After standardization, the use of technology will be spread to rural areas for its commercialization for the benefit of farmers.
-Extention services will also be rendered in the areas of input production required for bio-diesel and ways of marketing of bio-diesel produced.
+Extension services will also be rendered in the areas of input production required for bio-diesel and ways of marketing of bio-diesel produced.

-Activities of the centre
+Activities of the Centre

 - Experts from NABARD have been invited for discussions to identify areas for collaboration.